joebeeson/sassy/README.md

 ## Usage

 Start making Sass files and make sure their extension is `.sass` -- that's it.
-The component will periodically check for any files that need (re)compiling and handle everything for you.
+The helper will periodically check for any files that need (re)compiling and handle everything for you.

   [1]: http://sass-lang.com/
   [2]: http://code.google.com/p/phamlp/